rokketranger/startup/README.md

 4/1/23 rokketranger:
 implementing https: was a bit simpler than I thought.
 Although caddy is probably a lot more complex under the hood- but it's really cool that security is handled through certs.

+4/3/23 rokketranger:
+css is AMAZING
+I love how you can import stuff from @ url, this makes css essentially limitless.
+I went to apples website to see what they have under the hood and it is absolutely magnificent.
+Like a palace.
+Inpsiration for sure